 Concentration: Assistive Technology

-The assistive technology concentration is one of two specialized programs University of Louisville offers in the Masters of Education in Special Education program for all professionals.
-Note that these concentrations do not lead to teacher certification, and therefore do not qualify graduates to teach special education in the school system.
+The Assistive Technology (AT) program at the University of Louisville is a concentration within the Masters of Education in Special Education, designed for all professionals.
+The AT concentration does not lead to teacher certification, and therefore does not qualify graduates to teach special education in the school system.

 This concentration involves the use of technological tools and devices to remove barriers for those with disabilities and addresses the importance of universal design and accessibility.
 This concentration in assistive technology gives graduate students the knowledge and skills necessary to use various assistive technology to address the needs of persons with low incidence and/or severe disabilities.